txchen/dotnet-spa/README.md

 * aspnet core webapi
 * webpack project hosted in aspnet net

+And these are not covered, and might be covered in the future
+* authentication, especially social login
+* comprehensive logging solution
+* secret and configuration management
+* js app unit test
+* browser testing
+* docker image build

 ### How to run it
 * clone, of course
 * install dotnet core and nodejs on your machine